 Each student will meet with the instructor (who will be assuming a supervisory role) for a 15-minute consultation session.
-Vignettes will be provided to students ahead of time for preparation purposes.
-The student will share his or her formulation and proposed treatment plan and respond to questions from "the supervisor".
-This exercise will allow students the opportunity to design a treatment plan to suit a particular client and respond to any questions and concerns.
+Cases will be provided to students ahead of time for preparation purposes.
+The student will share his or her formulation and proposed treatment plan and respond to questions from "the supervisor" about their formulation and/or treatment plan.
 For this assignment, students will likely need to rely on information conveyed throughout the entire course.